-dilution liability.156 In practice, this looks a lot like the commerciality threshold for plain old trademark infringement, and cases dealing with both kinds of claims almost uniformly resolve the thresholds the same way.
+Second, the "noncommercial use of a mark" is per se protected from dilution liability.
+In practice, this looks a lot like the commerciality threshold for plain old trademark infringement, and cases dealing with both kinds of claims almost uniformly resolve the thresholds the same way.
 In Radiance Foundation, for example, the NAACP also brought a dilution claim, which also lost.
 Radiance's anti-NAACP article was not an advertisement or attached to a product for sale.

 As an example of a dilution case, consider Nike, Inc. v.
-Nikepal Intern., Inc., No. 2:05-cv-1468-GEB-JFM.
-The plaintiff was Nike, the sneaker and athletic gear company which has used the mark NIKE since 1978.
+Nikepal Intern., Inc. The plaintiff was Nike, the sneaker and athletic gear company, which has used the mark NIKE since 1978.
 The defendant was Nikepal International, founded in 1998 by Palminder Sandhu.
 It provided products and services to scientific laboratories, and had one part-time employee in addition to Sandhu, and had a few hundred customers.
 Nikepal applied to the USPTO to register NIKEPAL for "import and export agencies and wholesale distributorships featuring scientific, chemical, pharmaceutical, biotechnology testing instruments and glassware for laboratory use, electrical instruments, paper products and household products and cooking appliances."
 According to Sandhu, he flipped open the dictionary to a random page, chose the first word he saw, and then added "pal," the first three letters of his name.
 The articles of incorporation capitalized the name as "NikePal."
-His attorney tried to argue in court that it was pronounced "nik-a-pal," but Sandhu alternated between that pronunciation and "nykey-pal," and the outgoing message on the company's answering machine pronounced it like the Nike name.
-The court found his testimony about the name not credible.
+His attorney tried to argue in court